oscar-system/Singular.jl/docs/src/polynomial.md

 The default multivariate polynomial type in Singular.jl is the Singular `spoly` type.

-The associated polynomial ring is represented by a parent object which can be constructed by a call to the `PolynomialRing` constructor.
+The associated polynomial ring is represented by a parent object which can be constructed by a call to the `polynomial_ring` constructor.

 The types of the polynomial ring parent objects and elements thereof are given in the following table according to the library providing them.